jaimegonzalezfabregas/Jaime/README.md

 - Xor neuronal network (Comming soon)
 - [MNIST neuronal network](https://github.com/jaimegonzalezfabregas/jaime_mnist_perceptron)

+- **WIP** Asteroid shape deduction
+- **WIP** Optical lens designer
+- **WIP** Path optimization

-If you belive you understanding of what my crate does is clear I encourage you to study the voronoi image aproximator.
+If you belive your understanding of what my crate does is clear I encourage you to study the voronoi image aproximator.

 # Geeky internal wizardry